Laurent Fignon: 1984: second Tour victory

 In 1984, Hinault moved to the new La Vie Claire team, established by the French entrepreneur Bernard Tapie and directed by Swiss coach Paul Koechli.
-Fignon stayed with the Renault team, and became team leader.
+Fignon stayed with the Renault team and became team leader.
 In the 1984 Giro d'Italia, Fignon was in the lead near the end of the race, with Italian Francesco Moser in second place.
 The highest mountain stage, where Fignon could have extended his lead as the better climber, was cancelled by race organizers "due to bad weather".
 In one of the more outrageous actions of a major tour, on the final stage, an individual time trial, camera helicopters flew in front of Fignon, creating a headwind, and behind Moser, creating a tailwind.
 Though Fignon repeatedly shook his fists at the obstructing aircraft, they refused to move off.
 Moser ended up gaining enough time to take the overall race lead, with Fignon being moved back to second place.
-He later said the experience made him tougher, and prepared him for the hardships to come.
+He later said the experience made him tougher and prepared him for the hardships to come.

 The 1984 Tour de France was a battle between Fignon and his former team leader Hinault.
 Hinault won the prologue, but Fignon won back time when his team won the team time trial in stage three.
 After a large escape in the fifth stage, Fignon's teammate Vincent Barteau was leading the race.
 In the seventh stage, Fignon won the time trial, beating Hinault by 49 seconds.
-Barteau was still leading the race, and remained the leader after the Pyrenées.
+Barteau was still leading the race and remained the leader after the Pyrenées.

-In the sixteenth stage, Fignon again beat Hinault in a time trial, this time winning 33 seconds.
-In the seventeenth stage, Hinault attacked five times on the penultimate climb, but every time Fignon was able to get back.
-Then, Fignon left Hinault behind, and won almost three more minutes on Hinault.
-Barteau was so far behind in this stage, that Fignon became the new leader.
+In the sixteenth stage, Fignon again beat Hinault in a time trial, this time winning by 33 seconds.
+In the seventeenth stage, Hinault attacked five times on the penultimate climb, but every time, Fignon was able to get back.
+Then, Fignon left Hinault behind and won almost three more minutes on Hinault.
+Barteau was so far behind in this stage that Fignon became the new leader.
 Fignon won three more stages, for a total of five that year, and won the Tour with a ten-minute margin.

-Had it not been for the questionable incidents which occurred at the Giro Fignon would have ended the year having won the Giro-Tour double.
-With his air of indifference in interviews and his crushing dominance, he was hailed as France's newest superstar.

 1985 and 1986: injury years

-Coming into the 1985 season Fignon felt stronger than ever, but two achilles tendon operations caused him to miss the 1985 Tour.
-The following season his team took on a new sponsor, and became the Système U cycling team.
-In 1986 Fignon won La Flèche Wallonne and he entered the 1986 Tour de France, but placed poorly in the first individual time trial and retired on stage 12 to Pau.
+Coming into the 1985 season, Fignon felt stronger than ever, but two achilles tendon operations caused him to miss the 1985 Tour.
+The following season, his team took on a new sponsor and became the Système U cycling team.
+In 1986, Fignon won La Flèche Wallonne and he entered the 1986 Tour de France, but placed poorly in the first individual time trial and retired on stage 12 to Pau.